Seven and the Ragged Tiger: Australian sessions

-With tensions rising in Montserrat, Duran Duran changed recording locations again, settling in Sydney, Australia at the end of August 1983 as they felt their relationship with the country was special following their previous tours and commercial success there.
-Throughout September, the band recorded and mixed the rest of the album, now called Seven and the Ragged Tiger, at Studios 301.
+With tensions rising in Montserrat, Duran Duran changed recording locations again, settling in Sydney, Australia at the start of August 1983 as they felt their relationship with the country was special following their previous tours and commercial success there.
+Over the next two months, the band overdubbed and mixed the album, now called Seven and the Ragged Tiger, at Studios 301.
 The studio was reportedly inferior to AIR, but superior to the mobile studio in France; the producers found technical problems could be resolved more easily.
 (Note: At the prior locations, faulty equipment had to be replaced via new ones shipped from the UK, while at 301, the producers could use local equipment for replacements.)
 Phil Thornalley, Sadkin's personal engineer, assumed the role for these sessions.

 Rhodes used a Fairlight CMI sampling synthesiser to form a new sound for the album.

 With the majority of the rhythm tracks cut, the band used 301 to record lyrics, synthesiser and guitar overdubs, and Andy Hamilton's saxophone parts.
 Le Bon, suffering from writer's block, composed melody lines after listening back to the rhythm parts and wrote lyrics based on those later.
 Little felt that he was the "least involved" and the "least active" of the five members.
 Rhodes used a new Fairlight CMI digital sampling synthesiser to help change the band's sound, as he wanted Seven to be a more "sophisticated pop album full of minutiae and multiple textures".